Schedule and Registration

-The MBRP curriculum integrates mindfulness meditation practices with cognitive-behavioral strategies to support clients’ recovery.
+The curriculum integrates mindfulness meditation practices with cognitive-behavioral strategies to support clients’ recovery.
 The MBRP skills help participants learn to recognize and stay with discomfort (physical, cognitive and emotional) as opposed to reactively reaching for a “fix.”
 Combining mindfulness and relapse prevention cultivates heightened awareness of both internal and external triggers, while promoting vital lifestyle modifications for a healthy life of recovery.
-The MBRP program and its principles of treatment require an experiential understanding of mindfulness meditation practices.
+This program and its principles of treatment require an experiential understanding of mindfulness meditation practices.
 Therefore, it is essential for clinicians who facilitate MBRP groups to have their own daily mindfulness meditation practice, and endeavor to embody the principles they teach.

 Training

-Leading the training will be MBRP developers and clinicians Sarah Bowen, Ph.D., Neha Chawla, Ph.D., and Joel Grow, Ph.D.
 The goal of the training is to provide a dynamic, experiential and didactic learning environment to equip participants with the necessary skills for successful delivery of the MBRP program.
-Using demonstration, role-play, simulated exercises, inquiry and discussion, we will cover the themes, material, and exercises included in each of the eight MBRP sessions.
-Throughout the training, attention will be brought to deepening the clinician’s own mindfulness practice through daily sitting and walking meditations, yoga/mindful movement and a day of silent retreat.
+Using demonstration, simulated exercises, inquiry and discussion, we will cover the themes, material, and practices included in each of the eight MBRP sessions.
+Throughout the training, attention will be brought to deepening the clinician’s own mindfulness practice.
+It is widely acknowledged within the field that the teaching of mindfulness arises out of the facilitator’s own practice.
+Thus, training courses include substantial periods of personal practice of practice to help develop ourselves as a personal and professional resource.

 Objectives